Edit Item Details

-The Bidding section is not available for items with item type For Sale.
+The Bidding Rules section is not available for items with the For Sale item type.

 For silent and online auction items, the Starting Bid specifies the minimum bid a bidder can place on an item.
 This minimum bid amount is only enforced for online bidding or pre-bidding.
 It can also be shown on the bid sheet, or in the auction catalog.